System explainer · Steam Frame

 Frame Verified matters more now

-Steam Frame now has a clearer Verified story.
-Valve expanded its hardware compatibility program to Steam Machine and Steam Frame, and Steam Frame Standalone Verified is specifically about the out-of-box experience for games running locally on the headset.
+Valve has extended its hardware compatibility program to Steam Machine and Steam Frame.
+Steam Frame Standalone Verified covers the out-of-box experience for games running locally on the headset.

-The important boundary: Frame Verified does not judge a game streamed from a PC.
-A demanding PC VR game may be excellent when streamed from a powerful desktop and still be Unsupported or Unknown for local standalone play.
+Frame Verified does not judge games streamed from a PC.
+A demanding PC VR game may work well when streamed from a powerful desktop and still be Unsupported or Unknown for local standalone play.

 Valve’s current standalone floors are concrete.
 Non-VR games need to run at least 30 fps at 1280x720 during normal play.
 VR games need to run at least 72 fps at 1728x1728 during normal play, and VR games below 1440x1440 appear Unsupported.
 Valve also checks controller support, controller glyphs, launcher behavior, legibility, Proton issues, and whether the game works without unsupported-device warnings.